peopleware/openapi/resource/relationships-and-search.md

 This approach is preferable because it keeps the service code simple for an update (only one search update event for the updated entity itself), and cascade updates are handled asynchronously.

+##### Optimization

+To prevent running into update loops and optimize the updates that are executed on the search index, an extra field `createdAt` is added to the search record.
+This `createdAt` field contains a timestamp that corresponds with the value found in the `x-date` headers that is returned from the original `search-document` request.

+When searching for dependents, an extra filter is added on this new `createdAt` field: only those dependents are considered that are older than the `createdAt`.
+When creating search update events in the context of _dependents processing_, this timestamp should also be added in the event.

 #### Retrieving `content` in the context of relationships

 In the context of relationships, the `content` field can contain some properties of the relationship itself, and in